mspnp/interruptible-workload-on-spot/README.md

    ```

    > **Note**
    > This deployment will create the Azure resource that are required to install applications into Virtual Machines.
 More important you are creating the version **0.1.0** and referencing this to Azure Storage Blob where you uploaded the packaged workload.

-#### Populate the queue with some messages
+### Populate the queue

 1. Put **100** messages into the Azure Storage Queue

    ```bash
    for i in {1..100}; do az storage message put -q messaging --content $i  --account-name $SA_NAME;done;
    ```

    > **Note**
    > Later these messages are proceesed by the interruptible workload

-#### Deploy the Azure Spot VM
+### Deploy the Azure Spot VM

-1. Generate new Spot VM authentication ssh keys by following the instructions from [Create and manage SSH keys for authentication to a Linux VM in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed).
+1. Generate new Spot VM authentication ssh keys by following the instructions from [Create and manage SSH keys for authentication to a Linux VM in Azure](https://docs.microsoft.com/azure/virtual-machines/linux/create-ssh-keys-detailed).
 Alternatively, quickly execute the following command:

    ```bash
    ssh-keygen -m PEM -t rsa -b 4096 -C "azureuser@vm-spot" -f ~/.ssh/opsvmspots.pem -q -N ""